 Our Solar Plants and other energy manufacturing plants are subject to comprehensive regulation and we sell the electricity and energy produced for rates determined by governmental legislation and to local governmental entities.
 Any change in the legislation that affects plants such as our plants could materially adversely affect our results of operations.
 An economic crisis or change in government in Europe and specifically in Spain, the Netherlands and Italy or in the United States, whether related to a military conflict or otherwise, or financial distress of the IEC or Noga in Israel, could cause the applicable legislator to reduce benefits provided to operators of solar plants or other privately-owned energy manufacturing plants or to revise the incentive or regulatory regimes that currently govern the sale of electricity in Spain, the Netherlands, Italy, the United States and Israel.
-For more information see "Item 3.D: Risk Factors - Risks Related to our Renewable Energy Operations," "Item 3.D: Risk Factors -Risks Related to our Investment in Ellomay Luzon Energy," "Item 3.D: Risk Factors - Risks Related to our Other Operations", "Item 4.B: Material Effects of Government Regulations on the Solar Plants," "Item 4.B: Material Effects of Government Regulations on Dorad's Operations," "Item 4.B: The Netherlands Waste-to-Energy Market and Regulation" and "Item 4.B: Material Effects of Government Regulations on The Manara PSP."
+For more information see "Item 3.D: Risk Factors - Risks Related to our Renewable Energy Operations," "Item 3.D: Risk Factors - Risks Related to our Other Operations," "Item 4.B: Material Effects of Government Regulations on the Solar Plants," "Item 4.B: Material Effects of Government Regulations on The Manara PSP."